Dipti2021/ML_weatherforecast_DR/README.md

 ## Features

+## Features

 - Predict weather conditions based on input parameters such as temperature, humidity, wind speed, cloudiness, and pressure.
-- Choose from a list of top cities in Canada for weather prediction.
+- Choose from a list of top 20 cities in Canada for weather prediction.
-- Display actual temperature data retrieved from an external weather API.
+- Display actual temperature data retrieved from an external weather API (Open Weather Map).
 - Compare predictions from different machine learning models.
+- Utilizes Pandas DataFrames for data manipulation and preprocessing.
+- Implements machine learning models including Logistic Regression and Random Forest.
+- Uses algorithms such as RNN for weather prediction.

 ## Usage